April 6-12, 2018

 National 4-H Conference annually brings 4-H youth and adults from around the nation to work towards strengthening and expanding the 4-H Youth Development program at the local, state, and national levels.
+National 4-H Conference is the U.S. Secretary of Agriculture’s premier youth development opportunity to engage youth in developing recommendations for the 4-H Youth Development Program.
+The National 4-H Headquarters is charged with sharing the recommendations that emerge from the conference with the Secretary of Agriculture, National Extension Program Leaders, and others who determine 4-H programs.
+At the same time, the conference is a rich and meaningful experience for the youth and adult participants.
 Held at the National 4-H Center in Chevy Chase, Maryland, it’s usually scheduled around the beginning of April.
-Last year, there were approximately 350 delegates, including six from Wisconsin.
+Last year, there were approximately 350 delegates, including seven from Wisconsin.

 - Participate in a round table topic of their choosing that will focus on key topics such as: leadership, agriculture, crime, and more.

 - Meet with legislators from their State to discuss important issues relating to 4-H.

 - Have a chance to network with youth and adults from across the country.

 - Learn all about 4-H programming and think about ways to improve programming across the Nation.